vuejs/router/docs/guide/essentials/route-matching-syntax.md

 ## Debugging

-If you need to dig how your routes are transformed into Regexp to understand why a route isn't being matched or, to report a bug, you can use the [path ranker tool](https://paths.esm.dev/?p=AAMeJSyAwR4UbFDAFxAcAGAIJXMAAA..#).
+If you need to dig how your routes are transformed into a regex to understand why a route isn't being matched or, to report a bug, you can use the [path ranker tool](https://paths.esm.dev/?p=AAMeJSyAwR4UbFDAFxAcAGAIJXMAAA..#).
 It supports sharing your routes through the URL.